Stephen Crane: Travels and fame

 At the end of January 1895, Crane left on what he called "a very long and circuitous newspaper trip" to the west.
-While writing feature articles for the Bacheller syndicate, he traveled to Saint Louis, Missouri, Nebraska, New Orleans, Galveston, Texas and then Mexico City.
-Irving Bacheller would later state that he "sent Crane to Mexico for new color," which the author found in the form of Mexican slum life.
-Whereas he found the lower class in New York pitiful, he was impressed by the "superiority" of the Mexican peasants' contentment and "even refuse[d] to pity them."
+While writing feature articles for the Bacheller syndicate, he traveled to Saint Louis, Missouri, Nebraska, New Orleans, Galveston, Texas, and Mexico City.
+Irving Bacheller would later state that he "sent Crane to Mexico for new color", which the author found in the form of Mexican slum life.
+Whereas he found the lower class in New York pitiful, he was impressed by the "superiority" of the Mexican peasants' contentment and "even refuse[d] to pity them".

 Returning to New York five months later, Crane joined the Lantern (alternately spelled "Lanthom" or "Lanthorne") Club organized by a group of young writers and journalists.
-The club, located on the roof of an old house on William Street near the Brooklyn Bridge, served as a drinking establishment of sorts and was decorated to look like a ship's cabin.
-There Crane ate one good meal a day, although friends were troubled by his "constant smoking, too much coffee, lack of food and poor teeth," as Nelson Greene put it.
+The club, located on the roof of an old house on William Street near the Brooklyn Bridge, served as a drinking establishment and was decorated to look like a ship's cabin.
+There Crane ate one good meal a day, although friends were troubled by his "constant smoking, too much coffee, lack of food and poor teeth", as Nelson Greene put it.
 Living in near-poverty and greatly anticipating the publication of his books, Crane began work on two more novels: The Third Violet and George's Mother.